Heritage Gaps Study enters next stage

 Definitions

-- Place: A site, building, structure, or landscape or other element with cultural heritage value.
+• Place: A site, building, structure, tree, landscape or other element with cultural heritage value.

-- Individually Significant: A place that is important on its own
+• Individually Significant: A place that is important on its own, regardless of whether it is located in a precinct or not.

-- Non-contributory: A place within a heritage precinct that does not have heritage value itself.
+• Non-contributory: A place within a heritage precinct that does not make any contribution to the heritage value of the precinct.

-- Heritage Controls: Planning tools that protect heritage places by managing alteration, additions, demolitions, and new developments.
+• Heritage Controls: Planning tools that protect heritage places by managing alteration, additions, demolitions, and new developments.
+This is usually referred to as the Heritage Overlay.

-- Group, thematic and serial (GTS) listings may be used for two or more places that share heritage significance but are geographically separate so do not form a geographically cohesive heritage precinct.
+• Group, thematic and serial (GTS) listings: two or more places that share the same heritage values but are geographically separate so do not form a geographically cohesive heritage precinct.